 The transition took Schreiner in one decade from a military preparatory school for men to a fully coeducational, four-year, liberal arts college, which received accreditation as a baccalaureate degree-granting institution in 1984.

 Largely responsible for the school's character and reputation, Dr. James J. Delaney served as president twenty-eight years, from opening until his retirement in 1950.
 Genial and tolerant, Dr. Andrew Edington succeeded, serving as president twenty-one years, beautifying, modernizing, and enlarging campus facilities.

 Continuing a tradition of progressive change while holding to enduring values, Dr. Sam McDowell Junkin, Schreiner's third president, served for twenty-five years until his retirement in 1996.
 Dr. J. Thompson Biggers served as the fourth president from 1996-2000.
 Dr. Junkin returned in 2000 to serve as Interim President.

-In 2001, Dr. Charles Timothy Summerlin was named the fifth President of Schreiner, and continues to maintain the strong connection to the Presbyterian Church while strengthening various academic programs and expanding and beautifying the campus.
+In 2001, Dr. Charles Timothy Summerlin was named the fifth President of Schreiner.
+In his tenure, Dr. Summerlin maintained the strong connection to the Presbyterian Church while strengthening various academic programs and expanding and beautifying the campus.
 Dr. Summerlin stepped down as President in January 2017 and now serves as Chancellor.